royvanzuijlen/Memoryless-POMDPs/README.md

-The MATLAB code belongs to the paper "Memoryless Policy Itteration for Episodic POMDPs".
+The MATLAB code belongs to the paper "Memoryless Policy Iteration for Episodic POMDPs".